 There’s a hump that I think everyone hits when they start learning CS where you solve a lot of problems without a lot of projects.
 You can reverse a String or count spare change all day, but you don’t really understand how this would ever be useful in a real-world environment.
 Speaking from personal experiences, it will all someday click and you’ll understand how everything fits together.
 It’s okay to not know everything.
 No one knows everything.
 There’s no shame in looking things up on the internet, it’s essential to learn how to find what you need.
 Don’t worry too much about which programming language you’re learning.
 Programming languages come and go and the ability to learn will be the most important thing going into a career in tech.

-Take opportunities to work on personal or open-source projects to see what code and an idea can combine to create and don’t give up before the part.
+Take opportunities to work on personal or open-source projects to see what code and an idea can combine to create and don’t give up before the cool part.
 I recommend making a personal website to add something easy to your resume, which I have a tutorial for.

 A message to someone feeling lost